yharode/Hacktoberfest-2025/README.md

 ## 📖 About This Repository

-Welcome to the Hacktoberfest 2025 Code Contribution Repository!
-This is a beginner-friendly project designed to help developers make their first open-source contributions during Hacktoberfest.
+Welcome to the Hacktoberfest 2025 Python Code Contribution Repository!
+This is a beginner-friendly project designed to help developers make their first open-source contributions during Hacktoberfest, focusing specifically on Python programming.

 ### 🎯 Project Goals
-- Provide a welcoming space for first-time contributors
+- Provide a welcoming space for first-time Python contributors
-- Collect diverse code samples in various programming languages
+- Collect diverse Python code samples, algorithms, and utilities
 - Help participants learn Git and GitHub workflows
 - Foster a supportive open-source community
+- Promote Python best practices and clean code

 ## 📂 Project Structure